KesseNones/KesseNones/README.md

 # 👋 Greetings!
 # 📚 About

-I am Jesse, a computer science degree holder looking to contribute to the world and find an eventual career in *something*.
-I enjoy programming languages and systems programming concepts but have also dabbled in most other fields of computer science in my education, excepting maybe machine learning stuff but I could learn that too.
-Overall, I specialize in programming language design at present before having made a career.
-When not coding, I play video games and both write and learn about sci-fi lore.
+I am Jesse, a computer science degree holder looking for an opportunity to apply the skills I've learned in frontend and backend software engineering through my experience with Seasalt.ai and my undergraduate degree program.
+Though I may have the most experience with those two aspects of software engineering, I am open to learning about other areas of software development such as cyber-security or AI/Machine Learning.
+I enjoy programming languages and systems programming concepts.
+When not coding, I play video games, write my own sci-fi lore, learn about the universe, and more.
 #### 🔍 Fun Fact
 I made **two** whole programming languages on my own just because I can!
 # 📜 Programming Languages